microsoft/PowerToys/doc/devdocs/settingsv2/project-overview.md

 # Overview

-`Settings` is Windows App Sdk WinUI3 .Net Unpackaged desktop application.
-More details about Windows App Sdk can be found [here](https://github.com/microsoft/WindowsAppSDK#windows-app-sdk---calling-all-windows-developers).
+**Settings** is Windows App SDK WinUI3 .NET Unpackaged desktop application.
+More details about Windows App SDK can be found [here](https://github.com/microsoft/WindowsAppSDK#windows-app-sdk---calling-all-windows-developers).
 More details about WinUI can be found [here](https://microsoft.github.io/microsoft-ui-xaml/about.html#what-is-it).

 ## Settings V2 Project structure

-The Settings project .Net WinUI3 based project which follows the [MVVM architectural pattern][MVVM] where the graphical user interface is separated from the view models.
+The Settings project .NET WinUI3 based project which follows the [MVVM architectural pattern][MVVM] where the graphical user interface is separated from the view models.

 ### [UI Components](/src/settings-ui/Settings.UI/)

-The UI Components are part of PowerToys.Settings project.
-It contains the xaml files for each of the UI components.
+The UI Components are part of **PowerToys.Settings** project.
+It contains the XAML files for each of the UI components.
 It also contains the Hotkey logic for the settings control.

 ### [Viewmodels](/src/settings-ui/Settings.UI.Library)

-The Settings.UI.Library project contains the data that is to be rendered by the UI components.
+The **Settings.UI.Library** project contains the data that is to be rendered by the UI components.

 ### [Settings Runner](/src/settings-ui/Settings.UI)